kamal0013/chowdhury-etal_2023_hydropower/README.md

 ## Summary
 In this study, we investigate how rapid economic growth and transition to low-carbon energy may impact hydropower development, with potential countervailing effects of increasingly cost-competitive variable renewable energy (VRE).
-We explore the effects of these forces on hydropower expansion in the world's 20 most eco-sensitive river basins, that have significant untapped hydropower potential and ecological richness.
-Our investigation is based on the [Global Change Analysis Model (GCAM)](https://github.com/JGCRI/gcam-core), an integrated model of global energy-water-land dynamics.
+We explore the effects of these forces on hydropower expansion in the world's 20 most eco-sensitive river basins, that have substantial untapped hydropower potential and ecological richness.
+Our investigation is based on the [Global Change Analysis Model (GCAM)](https://github.com/JGCRI/gcam-core), an integrated model of global energy-water-economy dynamics.
 The Jupyter Notebooks provided in this repository, in combination with the GCAM outputs and other data provided in [this Zenodo repository](https://doi.org/10.5281/zenodo.8008401), can be used to conduct our key analysis, and reproduce the relevant results.

 ## Data